PotterWalker/PotterWalker/README.md

 -  ☦ Christ is King
-- 👋 Hi, I’m @PotterWalker
+- 👋 Hi, I’m @GiyuTomioka
 - 👀 I’m interested in mathematics, physics, CS, but also self improvement.
 - 🌱 I’m currently learning how to be better.
 - 💞️ I’m actually having a Youtube Channel